John-Ferrel/database_teamwork/readme.md

 Well,this work is bad, weak, unstable, useless, just a try of using database.

-So,never try to use it or improve it rather than re-writing.
+So,never try to use it or improve it rather than re-coding.

 Otherwise, you'll feel despair.